Genivia/ugrep/README.md

 ### Including or excluding mounted file systems from searches

     --exclude-fs=MOUNTS
-            Exclude file systems specified by MOUNTS from recursive searches, MOUNTS is a comma-separated list of mount points or pathnames of directories on file systems.
-Note that --exclude-fs mounts take priority over --include-fs mounts.
-This option may be repeated.
+            Exclude file systems specified by MOUNTS from recursive searches.
+            MOUNTS is a comma-separated list of mount points or pathnames to directories.
+When MOUNTS is not specified, only descends into the file systems associated with the specified file and directory search targets, i.e. excludes all other file systems.
+Note that --exclude-fs=MOUNTS take priority over --include-fs=MOUNTS.
+This
+            option may be repeated.
     --include-fs=MOUNTS
             Only file systems specified by MOUNTS are included in recursive searches.
-MOUNTS is a comma-separated list of mount points or pathnames of directories on file systems.  --include-fs=. restricts recursive searches to the file system of the working directory only.
-Note that --exclude-fs mounts take priority over --include-fs mounts.
+MOUNTS is a comma-separated list of mount points or pathnames to directories.
+When MOUNTS is not specified, restricts recursive searches to the file system of the working directory, same as --include-fs=. (dot).
+Note that --exclude-fs=MOUNTS take priority over --include-fs=MOUNTS.
 This option may be repeated.

 These options control recursive searches across file systems by comparing device numbers.
 Mounted devices and symbolic links to files and directories